is a program which covers medical expenses for certain groups of

 Centers at the Department of Workforce Services (DWS).

-A Health Program Representative (HPR) will help you make a health plan selection or find a Primary Care Provider (PCP).
+time or coverage in past months.
+A Health Program Representative (HPR) will help you make a health plan selection.

 For more information about choosing a health plan, see the Benefit

 Services available will vary based on the program for which the person qualifies.
 There are two different coverage plans: Traditional Medicaid and Non-Traditional Medicaid.
 (PCN is listed seperately.)
 Each plan has a different scope of services that it covers.
 Even if a service is covered, the amount or duration